 The original University of Michigan colors were described in 1867 as “Azure Blue” and “Maize,” two standard artist’s oil colors of the day.
 The blue was described as being “the blue of a summer sky” and the maize as “the yellow of ripe corn.”
 These colors are represented today on the university flag and the ribbons affixed to diplomas.

-In general, the block M is in yellow and the logotype component is in blue.
-The University of Michigan-Dearborn logos use the following color combinations for uncoated and coated stock:
+In general, the block M is in maize and the logotype component is in blue.
+University of Michigan-Dearborn logos use the following color combinations for uncoated and coated stock.

-Please note: The UM-Dearborn blue can turn purple and yellow tends to turn orange when printed on some materials.
+Note: The UM-Dearborn blue can turn purple and yellow to orange when printed on some materials.
 To obtain the best color representation, please ask your printer to "match the PMS color" and provide you with a color proof (non-electronic).
 If you need help proofing the colors, please contact the Communications and Marketing department.

 Note: HEX colors are used for the web.

 Secondary Palette - Supporting Colors

 The colors in the secondary palette were chosen to complement our primary palette of maize and blue, providing additional range to the brand.
 These colors work well as accent colors or as subtle backgrounds behind typography or graphics.
 Darker colors may be used behind light-colored typography.